 4. They’re like tiny panthers.
 (And we’ve all seen the Jungle Book – black panthers are just awesome!)

-6. Any color collar looks good on them
+6. Any colour collar looks good on them.

 7. They have beautiful and gorgeous fur coats!